letsgoforitanik/react-chat-app-cn/README.md

 # React chat application for Coding Ninja

 This is a sample chat application.
-Initially, the users and chats are loaded from data.sj file and stored into `localStorage`.
+Initially, the users and chats are loaded from data.js file and stored into `localStorage`.
+Subsequently, data are always fetched from `localStorage` whenever page refreshes and loaded.
+This project features a Sidebar component, which shows all the previous conversations with different users.
+We can search for particular conversation by user name.
+Upon clicking on an user item, the conversations with that user are loaded on the right.
+On the top, when the search icon is clicked, a search bar opens, where we can search for a conversation.
+On the Sidebar when we click on user image icon, the home page opens.
+When we click on 'Start a Conversation' button, a popup will open with all the users listed.
+We can click on any user to open new chat, or continue existing conversation.

 ## Available Scripts